How LLC Owners Save on Taxes in 2026

 Eliminate the 3.8% NIIT Surtax for Your High-Income Clients

 NIIT planning requires a coordinated strategy across retirement contributions, entity structure, real estate professional status, and capital gain timing.
-Our practitioners build the complete plan.
+Use this guide to build the complete plan for your clients.

 Get a NIIT Analysis